rnakato/SSP/README.md

 If the mappable genome table is supplied

      ssp -i ChIP.bam -o ChIP --gt genometable.txt --mptable mptable.txt -p 4
 "-p 4" specifies the number of CPUs used.
-Mappable genome table files for several species and mapping parameters are included in data directory.
+The mappable genome table file is necessary for accurate estimation of background uniformity.

 SSP allows multiple input files (separated by ",")